isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 After the installation of **Git**, we need to inform who we are.
 This will be associated to your code contributions, and also facilitate the use of GitHub.

-You will provide two global configurations to the system with the following commands (in a bash terminal):
+You will provide two global configurations to the system with the following commands (in a bash terminal.
+In Windows, use the Git Bash terminal):

 *(Adjust the following commands to your case)*
 ```